 Dr. Smith is a licensed psychologist at the UW Health Smoking Cessation and Prevention Clinic.

 View Dr. Stevens Smith's publications on NCBI MyBibliography

 As a clinical scientist, Dr. Smith has been involved in several lines of research concerning addiction and psychopathology.
-Before joining the UW-CTRI in 1992, Dr. Smith conducted psychological and molecular genetic research on vulnerability to addiction at NIDA.
-At the UW-CTRI, Dr. Smith has served as Principal Investigator or co-Investigator on numerous NIH and other grants at the UW-CTRI investigating behavioral and pharmacotherapy treatments for nicotine dependence, the nature and measurement of nicotine withdrawal and dependence, health disparities associated with tobacco addiction, and the genetics of tobacco use, dependence and cessation.
-In addition, he is Director of Biostatistical Operations at the UW-CTRI providing expertise in research methodology, statistical analysis, and data management in addition to his conceptual and theoretical contributions to the science of tobacco addiction.
+Before joining the UW-CTRI in 1992, Dr. Smith conducted psychological and molecular genetic research on vulnerability to addiction at the National Institute on Drug Abuse (NIDA) Addiction Research Center in Baltimore, Maryland.
+At the UW-CTRI, Dr. Smith has served as Principal Investigator or co-Investigator on numerous NIH and other grants at the UW-CTRI investigating behavioral and pharmacotherapy treatments for nicotine dependence, the nature and measurement of nicotine withdrawal and dependence, health disparities associated with tobacco addiction, quitline-based delivery of tobacco cessation treatments, and the genetics of tobacco use, dependence and cessation.
+He also has a special interest in statistics and methodology.